giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 ## Storage classes

-Once you installed the `aws-efs-csi-driver` from _Giant Swarm Playground_ catalog, Kubernetes cluster will have a storage class `efs-csi` deployed.
+Once you installed the `aws-efs-csi-driver` from _Giant Swarm Playground_ catalog, you workload cluster will have a storage class `efs-csi` deployed.

 ## Deploy a sample application